scotteza/terraform-associate-certification/README.md

 I've been doing Terraform for quite a while now, so I think it's a good idea to study towards a certification.

+This is my study guide for myself, and is not intended as a deep reference document.

+Note that many of the examples in this code are not my own: they were copy-pasted from the [HashiCorp Learn](https://learn.hashicorp.com/) website.

 ---

 ## Section Checklist